 I’m a fly on the wall during a client’s departmental quarterly planning meeting when someone completely unsolicited said, “I love Rhythm.
 I finally know what my job is.”

 It’s fair to say we’ve all had times when we weren’t crystal clear about what our job really was.
-Whether we were starting a new role, getting used to the latest reorganization, or, navigating our path with a vague job description as our map, we were moving forward with a ‘fake it till you make it’ mantra.
+Whether we were starting a new role, getting used to the latest reorganization, or, navigating our path with a vague job description on their job scorecard as our map, we were moving forward with a ‘fake it till you make it’ mantra.

 Sometimes we knew were confused and maybe even drowning but, we either didn’t have the confidence to ask for